datastructures-js/binary-search-tree/README.md

 ## API

 ### constructor
-constructor accepts a custom compare function to insert new values into the tree based on the returned number:
+constructor accepts a custom compare function to insert new values into the tree based on the returned number.

 the compare function must return a number for the 3 cases:
 * less than 0 to place a value on the left.